Rats nibble newborn's toe, heel in Indore hospital

 The incident took place on Sunday at Indore's Maharaja Yeshwantarao (MY) hospital.

-Hospital Superintendent Dr PS Thakur initially sought to evade the questions posed by media but later said a three-member committee of doctors has been formed to probe the incident.
+Hospital Superintendent Dr PS Thakur initially sought to evade the questions but later said a three-member committee of doctors has been formed to probe the incident.

 Dr Thakur said he was informed on Monday that a woman named Priyanka gave birth to a premature child who was admitted in a nursery ward.